 - Waterproof booties, rain jacket & umbrella: If rain is in the forecast, a comfortable pair of booties will keep your feet dry and allow you to continue to explore the city.
 I absolutely love my Sorel Booties (check them out here).
 I can walk for miles in them and they can be dressed up for a night out.
 A small umbrella that fits in your backpack and a rain jacket with a hood are solid choices for a rainy day.

 - Portable Charger: you’ll be gone from your hotel room all day long.
 Bring along a portable charger so you can keep using your phone for maps, photos, and to call Uber when you just cant walk up another hill.
 I love my Mophie portable charger.
 It holds a charge for days while fully charging your devices quickly!

 - Wear what you like!: You’ll see all sorts of fashion in San Francisco, but generally San Francisco is a laid-back city.
 During the day you’ll see people out in their workout clothes and in the evenings it usually turns into a nice pair of jeans and top or a casual dress.
 Again, heels should be left at home unless you’re not planning on walking at all in them!

 San Francisco Safety Tips

 In general, San Francisco is a safe city.
 But like every city, there are problems.

 You will see, likely, an alarming amount of homeless people.
-This might be especially troubling to you if you’re not from an area with a homeless population.
+This might be especially troubling to you if you’re from an area without a homeless population.
 Many have mental health issues, others might’ve been priced out of their homes.
 This is a complex issue that I will not be diving into here.
 But the majority of the time they keep to themselves and don’t bother anyone outside of asking for money.
 Give it or don’t.
 Up to you.

 I mentioned this before, but car break-ins are incredibly common in tourist areas of the city.
 If you have a car leave nothing behind when you park it!